What is iBeacon? Everything you need to know

 iBeacon: all you need to know

-The iBeacon, is a wireless communication technology used in the Internet of Things (IoT), whose market is rapidly expanding.
-In fact, according to a report by MarketQuest.biz, the iBeacon market is expected to reach $109,532 million by 2027.
+iBeacon is a wireless communication technology used in the Internet of Things (IoT), and the market is growing rapidly.
+According to a report by MarketQuest.biz, the iBeacon market is expected to reach USD 109,532 million by 2027.
 Often known for its usefulness in targeted marketing strategies, this technology is also being developed by manufacturers.

 This article will allow you to understand what iBeacon is, from its origin to how it works and its applications.